Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Methodology and results

-In other words, we test each algorithm on $2{,}880$ synthetic graphs.
-As we will see later, some graphs will turn out not dense enough (particularly those with few vertices per clusters) to guarantee the convergence of all the community detection approaches.
+We generated ten graphs for each combination of parameters presented in Table~\ref{tab:parametergrid}.
+This resulted in a total of $2{,}880$ synthetic graphs.
+As we will see later, some graphs will turn out not dense enough (particularly those with few vertices per cluster) to guarantee the convergence of all the community detection approaches.

 We should note that this benchmark battery consists of very regular graphs.
-Therefore, it promotes the community detection methods that specialise in detecting such network types (e.g., the Louvain algorithm mentioned below).
-This is more or less an equivalent of detecting Gaussian blobs in an Euclidean space, where we know that such algorithms as $k$-means and average or complete linkage will outperform the more flexible (nonparametric) methods.
+Therefore, it promotes community detection methods that specialise in detecting such network types (e.g., the Louvain algorithm mentioned below).
+This is more or less an equivalent of detecting Gaussian blobs in a Euclidean space, where we know that such algorithms as $k$-means and average or complete linkage will outperform the more flexible (nonparametric) methods.

 Also, the generated graphs are quite small.
 We must thus stress that our purpose right now is merely to select the best model-parameter-clustering algorithm combinations and to inspect their run times.
-In the next section, we will run the best performing algorithms on a few real-world datasets to get a picture from a slightly different angle.
+In the next section, we will run the best performing algorithms on a few real-world datasets to get a picture from a slightly different angle -- namely, we conduct experiments on the Zachary's Karate Club~\cite{zachary} and Dolphins~\cite{dolphins} datasets.

-\paragraph{Method parameters.} Some of the selected similarity measures have additional parameters that must be set.
-We assume the following values thereof: